rjohansson7/RaytracerJS/README.md

 ## TODO
 - Is the sphere texture correct?
 Rotate the sphere
-- Better skybox (maybe smaller box, or sphere instead..)
-- Refraction
+- Refraction shadows?
-- Texture mapping (How do i map texture to mesh...)
-- And more.. maybe
+- Is refraction correct?
 #### Debug in VScode with Firefox developer edition:
 1. Install [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug)
 2. Either create your own `launch.json` or use mine (`.vscode/launch.json`)